Blasphemy laws punish people who make oral or written statements that are understood to express irreverence for sacred things.

 Notably in 2009, when Yale University Press published a book by Jytte Klausen, The Cartoons That Shook the World, it decided not to reprint the cartoons that were its primary subject.

 John Vile is professor of political science and dean of the Honors College at Middle Tennessee State University.
 He is co-editor of the Encyclopedia of the First Amendment.
-This article was originally published in 2009.
+This article was originally published in 2009 and last updated in February 2024.